facebook/zstd/doc/zstd_compression_format.md

 - Previous decoded data, up to a distance of `Window_Size`, or all previously decoded data when `Single_Segment_flag` is set.
 - List of "recent offsets" from previous `Compressed_Block`.
+- The previous Huffman tree, required by `Treeless_Literals_Block` type
-- Decoding tables of previous `Compressed_Block` for each symbol type (literals, literals lengths, match lengths, offsets).
+- Previous FSE decoding tables, required by `Repeat_Mode` for each symbol type (literals lengths, match lengths, offsets)

+Note that decoding tables aren't always from the previous `Compressed_Block`.

+- Every decoding table can come from a dictionary.
+- The Huffman tree comes from the previous `Compressed_Literals_Block`.

 Literals Section
 ----------------